netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

                            |                     (PEP)                |
                            +------------------------------------------+
 ~~~~
-{: #figure-1 title="An Architecture for Group-based Policy Management" artwork-align="center"}
+{: #arc title="An Architecture for Group-based Policy Management" artwork-align="center"}

-   In reference to {{figure-1}}, the following typical flow is experienced:
+   In reference to {{arch}}, the following typical flow is experienced:

    Step 1:  Administrators (or the Orchestrator) configure an SDN
       controller with network-level ACLs using the YANG module defined